- Caring for the Patient With Cancer at Home: A Guide for Patients and Families

 - Use sunscreen, sunblock, or a hat to protect your scalp from the sun.

-- Hair loss can be somewhat reduced by avoiding too much brushing or pulling of hair and by avoiding heat (such as electric rollers, hair dryers, and curling irons).
+- Hair loss can be somewhat reduced by avoiding too much brushing or pulling (which can happen while creating braids or ponytails), and by avoiding heat (such as electric rollers, hair dryers, and curling irons).

 - Wear a hair net at night, or sleep on a satin pillowcase to keep hair from coming out in clumps.